-5.14 In a habitable room not containing openable windows (i.e. an internal room) the requirement will be met if the room is ventilated either through another habitable room (see paragraph 5.15) or through a conservatory (see paragraph 5.16).

-5.15 A habitable room not containing openable windows may be ventilated through another habitable room (see Diagram 3) if:

-- a. there is, from the habitable rooms to outside, provision for both: - i. purge ventilation, one or more ventilation openings, with a total area given in Diagram 3 based on at least the combined floor area of the habitable rooms; and - ii. background ventilation of at least 8000 mm2 equivalent area; and - b. there is an area of permanent opening between the two rooms as given in Diagram 3 based on at least the combined floor area of the habitable rooms.

-5.16 A habitable room not containing openable windows may be ventilated through a conservatory (see Diagram 4) if:

-- a. there is, from the conservatory to outside, provision for both: - purge ventilation, one or more ventilation openings, with a total area given in Diagram 4 based on at least the combined floor area of the habitable room and conservatory; and - ii. background ventilation, a ventilation opening (or openings) of at least 8000 mm2 equivalent area; and - b. there are openings (which must be closable) between the habitable room and the conservatory for: - i. purge ventilation equivalent to paragraph 5.15a(i) above; and - ii. background ventilation equivalent to paragraph 5.15a(ii) above which should be located typically at least 1.7 m above floor level and need not be within the door frame.
+- In a habitable room not containing openable windows (i.e. an internal room) the requirement will be met if the room is ventilated either through another habitable room (see paragraph 5.15) or through a conservatory (see paragraph 5.16). - 5.15 A habitable room not containing openable windows may be ventilated through another habitable room (see Diagram 3) if: - (a) there is, from the habitable rooms to outside, provision for both: - i. purge ventilation, one or more ventilation openings, with a total area given in Diagram 3 based on at least the combined floor area of the habitable rooms; and - ii. background ventilation of at least 8000 mm2 equivalent area; and - (b) there is an area of permanent opening between the two rooms as given in Diagram 3 based on at least the combined floor area of the habitable rooms. - 5.16 A habitable room not containing openable windows may be ventilated through a conservatory (see Diagram 4) if: - (a) there is, from the conservatory to outside, provision for both: - i. purge ventilation, one or more ventilation openings, with a total area given in Diagram 4 based on at least the combined floor area of the habitable room and conservatory; and - ii. background ventilation, a ventilation opening (or openings) of at least 8000 mm2 equivalent area; and - (b) there are openings (which must be closable) between the habitable room and the conservatory for: - i. purge ventilation equivalent to paragraph 5.15a(i) above; and - ii. background ventilation equivalent to paragraph 5.15a(ii) above which should be located typically at least 1.7 m above floor level and need not be within the door frame.

-Section 6: New buildings other than dwellings
+Diagram 3 Two habitable rooms treated as a single room for ventilation purposes

+Diagram 4 A habitable room ventilated through a conservatory
-6.1 This Approved Document sets out guidance for the following range of building types and uses:

-- a. offices paragraphs 6.9 to 6.17;

-- b. car parks paragraphs 6.19 to 6.22;

-- c. other building types paragraph 6.18.

-6.2 The ventilation provisions will not necessarily meet cooling needs.
-Guidance on limiting solar gains in summer to control overheating is considered in Approved Document L2A Conservation of fuel and power in new buildings other than dwellings.

-6.3 Provision should be made to protect the fresh air supplies from contaminants injurious to health.
-Guidance on the siting of air inlets is provided in Appendix D.

-6.4 Guidance on design measures to avoid legionella contamination, including design features not related to the ventilation of the building, is given in the HSE document Legionnaires' disease: the control of legionella bacteria in water systems (see paragraphs 79 to 144).
-Further guidance may be found in CIBSE TM13 Minimising the risk of Legionnaires' disease and in BSRIA Application Guides AG19/2000, AG20/2000 and AG21/2000.

-6.5 Guidance on recirculated air in airconditioning and mechanical ventilation systems is given in HSE document L24 Workplace health, safety and welfare, Workplace (Health, Safety and Welfare) Regulations 1992, Approved Code of Practice and guidance (paragraph 32).
+- 6.1 This Approved Document sets out guidance for the following range of building types and uses: - (a) offices paragraphs 6.9 to 6.17; - (b) car parks paragraphs 6.19 to 6.22; - (c) other building types paragraph 6.18. - 6.2 The ventilation provisions will not necessarily meet cooling needs.
+Guidance on limiting solar gains in summer to control overheating is considered in Approved Document L2A Conservation of fuel and power in new buildings other than dwellings. - 6.3 Provision should be made to protect the fresh air supplies from contaminants injurious to health.
+Guidance on the siting of air inlets is provided in Appendix D. - 6.4 Guidance on design measures to avoid legionella contamination, including design features not related to the ventilation of the building, is given in the HSE document Legionnaires' disease: the control of legionella bacteria in water systems (see paragraphs 79 to 144).
+Further guidance may be found in CIBSE TM13 Minimising the risk of Legionnaires' disease and in BSRIA Application Guides AG19/2000, AG20/2000 and AG21/2000. - Guidance on recirculated air in airconditioning and mechanical ventilation systems is given in HSE document L24 Workplace health, safety and welfare, Workplace (Health, Safety and Welfare) Regulations 1992, Approved Code of Practice and guidance (paragraph 32).